Gayatri-Seetha/Gayatri-Seetha/README.md

 Hi, I’m Gayatri Seetha 👋 — a 3rd-year B.Tech CSE (AI & ML) student at SR University, Warangal with a strong interest in software development, AI, and problem-solving.

-I love building projects that combine creativity with technology — from AI-driven health monitoring systems to full-stack web applications like CineSnax, my movie snack ordering platform.
+I love building projects that combine creativity with technology — from AI-driven health monitoring systems to web applications like CineSnax, my movie snack ordering platform.
 I enjoy exploring how AI, cloud computing, and machine learning can solve unnoticed real-world problems in education, healthcare, and sustainability.

 🔹 Current Focus: